damian-andrzej/Ansible-Linux-Deployment/README.md

 		- name: lvolume_swap
 		  size: 1024m
 		  fs_type: swap
-	 //its not typo :) there is no mount point for swap partition
+	 # its not typo :) there is no mount point for swap partition
 	          state: present
     ```